 The Big Sandy Trailhead can be accessed from 3 different directions, all of which are well maintained dirt roads up until the last 6 miles to the trailhead that is shared by all routes.
-Despite the popularity, these last 6 miles to Big Sandy Opening are surprisingly the rockiest and most poorly maintained portion of road of all the trailhead access points in the Wind.
+Despite the popularity, these last 6 miles to Big Sandy Opening are surprisingly the rockiest and most poorly maintained portion of the road of all the trailhead access points in the Wind.

 Though it’s a bit rough, there is technically no need for high clearance or 4WD.
-Even RVs make it out to the trailhead, though I’d imagine the the washboard would certainly be very rattly.
-Your biggest concern is quite honestly a flat tire from the rocks which is why you should definitely make sure you carry a car jack and tire iron know how to change a tire on your vehicle because cell service is limited if you need to call for help.
+Even RVs make it out to the trailhead, though I’d imagine the washboard would certainly be very rattly.
+Your biggest concern is quite honestly a flat tire from the rocks which is why you should definitely make sure you carry a car jack and tire iron and know how to change a tire on your vehicle because cell service is limited if you need to call for help.

 Related – Best Campgrounds in Wyoming